cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 - Simplified access via consolidated blocks and links on the Dashboard

 ### v3.5
-The next long-term release of Moodle with be v4.1 expected this fall.
-Over the 2022-23 school year, the Moodle Development Team will be reflecting on our current work, our current issues, and our enhancement requests.
-We are aiming for the next production release to take place next summer, 2023, along with a full upgrade to Moodle v4.1
+During the spring and summer of 2023, we will be working on closing a number of issue that include bug fixes and feature upgrades in preparation for a summer upgrade to Moodle 4.2.

 -----
 *Continue to our [Code of Conduct](/docs/CODE_OF_CONDUCT.md)*